 Other ways to say: Glare, scowl

-Fun Fact/Origin: “Dirty” here doesn’t mean messy—it means mean or angry.
+Fun Fact/Origin: “Dirty” here doesn’t mean something unclean—it means an unfriendly or mean expression.

 Example Sentence: